Roof Components - Split Rafters

 Divide Rafters

-Division length: The 'Division length' field displays the width of the entire previously selected area.
+Division length: The field 'Division length' displays the width of the entire previously selected area.

-Remaining field length: The remaining field length is the remainder from the division length minus the start and end offsets.
+Remaining field length: The remaining field length is the remainder from the division length minus the start and end distances.
 If start and end are not entered, the same value as in the 'Division length' field is therefore displayed.

 Start: The remainder goes into the first field.